win-eva/EGFR-TKI-Docking-Analysis/notes/discussion.md

 ### Conclusion

-This docking-based analysis recapitulates key trends in EGFR–TKI interactions—Osimertinib’s resilience to T790M, Gefitinib’s preference for L858R, and Mobocertinib’s selectivity for Exon20 variants—while also highlighting discrepancies such as Afatinib’s overestimated binding in silico.
+This docking-based analysis recapitulates key trends in EGFR–TKI interactions; Osimertinib’s resilience to T790M, Gefitinib’s preference for L858R, and Mobocertinib’s selectivity for Exon20 variants.
+Concurretnly, it is also highlighting discrepancies such as Afatinib’s overestimated binding *in silico*.
 These findings underscore both the interpretive value and inherent limitations of docking, and provide hypotheses for more detailed studies using molecular dynamics or experimental validation.

 ---